Medical Records

 The Texas Office of Inspector General (OIG) relies on record reviews as a primary tool to identify potential fraud, waste, and abuse in Medicaid-supported services.
 Refer to Records Requests in an OIG Investigation for information.

-Records Request - Records Created By Other Physicians
+Records Request - Records Created by Other Physicians

-Also, Medical Practice Act/Texas Occupations Code 159.006(a) and HIPAA guidance - Information furnished by a physician: Unless the physician determines that access to the information is reasonably likely to endanger the life or physical safety of the patient or another person, a physician who receives a written consent for release of information as provided by Section 159.005 shall furnish copies of the requested billing or medical records, or a summary or narrative of the records, including records received from another physician or other health care provider involved in the care or treatment of the patient.
+TX Occupations Code 159.006 states (a) Unless the physician determines that access to the information would be harmful to the physical, mental, or emotional health of the patient, a physician who receives a written consent for release of information as provided by Section 159.005 shall furnish copies of the requested billing or medical records, or a summary or narrative of the records, including records received from a physician or other health care provider involved in the care or treatment of the patient. (b) The physician may delete confidential information about another patient or a family member of the patient who has not consented to the release.
+Also, refer to HIPAA guidance, under General Right.

 There is no exception in the act for documents that may be stamped "do not copy or forward" or "not for release."